Haarlem's Must-See Architecture: A Guide to Historic Buildings and Stunning Structures

 Art Nouveau Architecture

-One of the most stunning examples of Art Nouveau architecture in Haarlem is the Stoop en Stoop building, which was constructed in 1900.
-The building's façade features a series of curved bay windows, intricate floral motifs, and a striking turret crowned with a copper dome.
+One of the finest examples of Art Nouveau architecture in Haarlem is Stoop en Stoop, built in 1900.
+The façade of this building features a number of curved bay windows, floral motifs of a very detailed nature, and an outstanding turret topped with a copper dome.

 The Grote Markt

-First up, let's visit the Grote Markt, the beating heart of Haarlem.
-This vibrant square is surrounded by stunning buildings that showcase the city's rich architectural heritage.
-The star of the show?
-The impressive St. Bavo Church, with its towering Gothic spire.
+First of all, let's visit the Grote Markt, the Grote Markt is the real pulse of the city.
+The lively square is surrounded by fine buildings of Haarlem that reveal the city's rich architectural heritage.
+The most amazing of them?
+The fabulous St. Bavo Church which resides through its mighty Gothic spire.

 Fun fact: the Grote Markt hosts a lively market every Saturday, where you can find everything from fresh produce to handmade crafts.
 It's a great opportunity to mingle with the locals and soak up the atmosphere.